 Core Course Requirements (9 or 12 Credit Hours*)

-Candidates for a master of arts degree in education who are enrolled in the individualized programs must complete EDGSE 511, 512 and 513.
+Candidates for a master of arts degree in education who are enrolled in the individualized programs must complete EDGCC 511, 512 and 513.

-Candidates who choose to complete the research study must enroll in EDGSE.
-In lieu of enrolling in EDGSE 514 and completing a research study, candidates may enroll in two additional graduate courses in education at Saint Xavier University.
+Candidates who choose to complete the research study must enroll in EDGCC.
+In lieu of enrolling in EDGCC 514 and completing a research study, candidates may enroll in two additional graduate courses in education at Saint Xavier University.
 The two courses should further the candidate's professional goals and the courses selected must be approved by the faculty advisor and the associate dean of graduate studies.

 ( ) = credit hours / / = classroom hours